[Track] Tracking self-employment expenses to maximize deductions at tax time

-If you’re self-employed and using Expensify to track your expenses, you’ll want to select Track in the Inbox.
-Selecting the Track plan will automatically populate your account with expense categories that match up with the IRS Schedule C which you can then apply to your expenses.
+Selecting this option will automatically populate your account with expense categories that match up with the IRS Schedule C which you can then apply to your expenses.
 Filing your taxes will be as simple as viewing the list of category totals and plugging them into your favorite tax software, or right into the Schedule C!

 Since your expense categories match the Schedule C, you’ll want to make sure you’re categorizing each expense accurately so that it is included in the correct total for reporting.
 Luckily there are quite a few ways to make categorizing those expenses quick and easy: